How Many Fillets Will A Whole Fish Yield?

 According to the Minnesota Department of Health website, a typical serving of fish is “based on the body weight of the person eating the fish.”

 If my wife and I get one serving each based on our weight, we should look for about 16.5 ounces in a total of uncooked fillets, but we only get approximately 10 ounces.
-Therefore, for me to receive a serving of fish, according to the Minnesota Department of Health, I alone would need to order a 2-pound Dover sole.
+Therefore, according to the Minnesota Department of Health, for me to receive a serving of fish, I alone would need to order a 2-pound Dover sole.

 Stop Complaining RG

 I know.
-I really shouldn't be complaining.
-First of all, my brother-in-law picked up the tab.
-Secondly, I'm out for dinner.
-I know the food will be more expensive than cooking at home, especially at a nice restaurant where we enjoyed this meal.
+I really shouldn’t be complaining.
+First of all, my brother-in-law picked up the tab at this restaurant.
+Secondly, I’m out for dinner.

 What If I Purchase the Dover Sole at the Fish Market?